behnazeslami/healthcare-concept-extraction/README.md

 **Issue**: LLM model not loading
 - Solution: Ensure model path is correct in config, check available disk space

+## 🧭 Flowchart

+The full system flowchart is available in [FLOWCHART.md](FLOWCHART.md).
+GitHub renders the Mermaid diagram in that file directly, so anyone browsing the repository can open it and see the figure.

 ## 📚 Resources

 - [ReACT Paper](https://arxiv.org/abs/2210.03629) - Reasoning + Acting in LLMs